ShibamDey69/Sticker-Maker/readme.md

 `@shibam/sticker-maker` is a utility library for converting images and videos to stickers with customizable metadata.
 It supports various input types and ensures high-quality sticker conversion.

 ## Installation
-# ⚠️ Before installing this make sure u downloaded ffmpeg
+# ⚠️ Before installing this make sure you have downloaded ffmpeg

 You can install the package using npm: